ray-project/ray/doc/source/serve/monitoring.md

 This section should help you debug and monitor your Serve applications by:

 * viewing the Ray dashboard
-* using Ray logging
+* using Ray logging and Loki
-* integrating Ray Serve with Loki
 * inspecting built-in Ray Serve metrics

 ## Ray dashboard